 Employment Outlook and Salary Information

-General maintenance and repair workers, including handymen, earned an average annual salary of $37,710 in 2013, the U.S. Bureau of Labor Statistics (BLS) reported.
-The BLS predicted that jobs for these workers would expand about as fast as average, at 9%, from 2012-2022.
+General maintenance and repair workers, including handymen, earned a mean annual salary of $43,790 in 2020, the U.S. Bureau of Labor Statistics (BLS) reported.
+The BLS predicted that jobs for these workers would expand about as fast as average, from 2019-2029.